 |Dual Band (ONU)

 If you want WorldLink’s NetTv with the Photon 600, then you will have to fork out Rs.500 in deposit for the primary STB and Rs.2,000 for the secondary STB.
 The charge on STB installation is free of cost.

-WorldLink’s predecessor to Photon 600, now titled Photon 300 lite brings three internet packages – 300/225/100 Mbps.
-Likewise, these packages come default with the NetTv solution.
-Form a moderate to heavy user, either of these plans should do for them.
+WorldLink’s predecessor to Photon 600, now titled Photon 300 Lite brings three internet packages – 300/250/200 Mbps.
+Likewise, these packages come with NetTV for your complete home entertainment solution.
+Whether you are a moderate or heavy user, either of these packages should do well for you.

-The packages do have a Fair Usage Policy attached to them and the VAT will be added to the above-mentioned costs.
-However, TSC is included in the Internet Service Charge.
+The packages do have a Fair Usage Policy attached to them and the VAT will be added extra to the corresponding costs of each package.
+However, Telecommunications Service Charge (TSC) is included in the Internet Service Charge.

 WorldLink’s SME packages are for Small and Medium Enterprises.
 They come with either 10 Mbps or 20 Mbps speed with 2X bandwidth, prompt support, and SME boot camp.
 The customers have two options to choose from under the SME package – SME Prime and SME 24.

 The major difference between them is the double bandwidth timeframe.
 The former provides double bandwidth from 7 AM- 7 PM.
-Meanwhile, the latter delivers the double bandwidth round the clock.
+Meanwhile, the latter delivers double bandwidth around the clock.

 If you subscribe to a monthly plan, a 10 Mbps connection will come for Rs.
 3,000.
 Meanwhile, it would cost you Rs.4,000 for a 20 Mbps connection.
 Similarly, it would cost Rs.
 30,000 and Rs.41,000 for 10 Mbps and 20 Mbps connections respectively on 12 monthly subscriptions.

 In terms of Value Added Services, both the SME packages come with Safenet, Time Back, and WiFi Mobility.